donutrj/verdigris2/content/Characters/Talents/Subsystems/Alchemy.md

 To brew potions you must have the Alchemy talent and be properly equiped.
 A brewer must have a stone cauldron and the correct ingredients for their potion of choice.
 A cauldron does not need to be big, but the metals of common cookware typically react with the brewing process.

-Once equiped, a potion takes four hours over the fire to produce, aka 1 shift (in downtime terms).
+Once equipped, a potion takes four hours over the fire to produce, aka 1 shift (in downtime terms).

 While the potions produced by large organizations can last nigh indefinetly in some cases, the typical home brewer can only keep a few in proper alchemical balance at any given time.